Alex-Mdau/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This program prints allthe numbers of base 16 in lowercase
+This program prints all the possible combinations of a single-digit numbers